 How to dispose of your Christmas tree

 It can be such a busy time, and you might not have gotten around to taking down all the decorations yet.
-If you’re stressing about what to do about the Christmas tree taking up a large portion of your living room and shedding more and more pine needles by the day - don’t worry!
-If you’re ready to say goodbye to Christmas once and for all, here are a number of ways you can dispose of your tree.
+If you’re stressing about what to do with the Christmas tree that is taking up a large portion of your living room and shedding more and more pine needles by the day - don’t worry!
+If you’re ready to say goodbye to Christmas once and for all, there are a number of ways you can dispose of your tree.

 Alternatively, you can drop your tree off at the waste disposal point on either Plutostraat or De Werf.
-A number of districts are also running a campaign for children where they receive a raffle ticket for a tree, and are in with the chance of winning big.
+A number of districts are also running a campaign for children where they receive a raffle ticket for each tree, with the chance of winning big prizes.
 Take a look at the website for more information.

-In Utrecht, from January 4 to January 29 you can drop your Christmas tree off at one of the 21 collection points located across the city.
+In Utrecht, you have until January 30 to drop your Christmas tree off at one of the collection points located across the city.
 You can find your nearest drop-off point on the municipality website.
-Alternatively, up until January 15, you can simply place your tree out on the pavement outside your house before 8 am on your local rubbish collection day(s).
+Alternatively, between January 10 and January 21, you can simply place your tree out on the pavement outside your house before 8am on your local rubbish collection day(s).

-If you’d like to hold on to your tree for a little longer, after this week you will still be able to drop it off at the waste disposal point Milieustraat.
+If you’d like to hold on to your tree for a little longer, after January 7 you will still be able to drop it off at the waste disposal point Milieustraat.
 Similarly to Amsterdam, all trees from Leiden will be converted into compost.

-Hopefully you had a lovely and relaxing festive season, but if you are already lusting after the next public holiday then don't worry - Easter is only 90 days away!
+Hopefully you had a lovely and relaxing festive season, but if you are already lusting after the next public holiday then don't worry - Easter is only around 100 days away!